-It was in the year 1215, in the 4th General Council of Lateran, that the Church, seeing the ever growing indifference of her children, decreed with regret that Christians should be strictly bound to Communion only once in the Year, and that that Communion of obligation should be made at Easter [This law does not hold for those who have no provisions to receive the Eucharist, consecrated in the Mass, by a clergyman having jurisdiction under the current Pope Gregory XVIII.
-To attempt to fulfill an obligation as this, it is sinful for one to go-to/receive “sacraments consecrated” at a “service” not having Pope Gregory XVIII’s jurisdiction, even so far under the pain of incurring censures.
+It was in the year 1215, in the 4th General Council of Lateran, that the Church, seeing the ever growing indifference of her children, decreed with regret that Christians should be strictly bound to Communion only once in the Year, and that that Communion of obligation should be made at Easter [This law does not hold for those who have no provisions to receive the Eucharist, consecrated in the Mass, by a clergyman having jurisdiction under the current Pope in exile.
+To attempt to fulfill an obligation as this, it is sinful for one to go-to/receive “sacraments consecrated” at a “service” not having jurisdiction from the current Pope in exile, even so far under the pain of incurring censures.
 Be watchful!]
 In order to show the Faithful that this is the uttermost limit of her condescension to lukewarmness, she declares, in the same Council, that he that shall presume to break this Law, may be forbidden to enter a church during life, and be deprived of christian burial after death, as he would be if he had, of his own accord, separated himself from the exterior link of Catholic unity.
 [Two centuries after this, Pope Eugenius the Fourth, in the Constitution Digna Fide, given in the year 1440, allowed this annual Communion to be made on any day between Palm Sunday and Low Sunday inclusively.]
 These regulations of a General Council show how important is the duty of the Easter Communion; but, at the same time, they make us shudder at the thought of the millions, throughout the Catholic world, who brave each year the threats of the Church, by refusing to comply with a duty, which would both bring life to their souls, and serve as a profession of their faith.
 And when we again reflect upon how many even of those who make their Easter Communion, have paid no more attention to the Lenten Penance than if there were no such obligation in existence,—we cannot help feeling sad, and we wonder within ourselves, how long God will bear with such infringements of the Christian Law?

 The fifty days between Easter and Pentecost have ever been considered by the Church as most holy.
 The first week, which is more expressly devoted to celebrating our Lord's Resurrection, is kept up as one continued Feast; but the remainder of the fifty days is also marked with special honours.
 To say nothing of the joy, which is the characteristic of this period of the year, and of which the Alleluia is the expression,—christian tradition has assigned to Eastertide two practices, which distinguish it from every other Season.
 The first is, that Fasting is not permitted during the entire interval: it is an extension of the ancient precept of never fasting on a Sunday, and the whole of Eastertide is considered as one long Sunday.
 This practice, which would seem to have come down from the time of the Apostles, was accepted by the Religious Rules of both East and West, even by the severest.
 The second consists in not kneeling at the Divine Office, from Easter to Pentecost.
 The Eastern Churches have faithfully kept up the practice, even to this day.
 It was observed for many ages by the Western Churches also; but now, it is little more than a remnant.
 The Latin Church has long since admitted genuflexions in the Mass during Easter time.
 The few vestiges of the ancient discipline in this regard, which still exist, are not noticed by the Faithful, inasmuch as they seldom assist at the Canonical Hours.